 Once you have created your inside sales cadences, it is time to implement them.
 Some contact center software platforms have various types of features you can use to help with the implementation process.
 For example, CallTools.com offers redial rules, a tool that automates the process of adhering to a sales cadence.

 Redial rules make it easy to quickly alter the avenue of contact or the length of time to follow up after.
-The automation makes your representatives’ jobs much easier and leads to fewer slip-ups on making additional attempts to contact leads.
+The automation makes your representatives’ jobs more manageable and leads to fewer slip-ups on making additional attempts to contact leads.

 Example Inside Sales Cadence